zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Pull with Rebase

+!!!
+Info "Why"
-I would like to update my code by placing whatever's from the remote before my current changes so that it is the same as the remote's and I don't have a merge commit.
+    - I would like to update my code by placing whatever's from the remote before my current changes so that it is the same as the remote's and I don't have a merge commit.

 ```sh
 git pull -r